jjasghar/catapp/README.md

 - Remove the `hostpath` references in `repopvc.yaml` if you are using a real Cloud environment that does not support this type.
 Hopefully you are using one which supports dynamic provisioning
 - If you are deploying into a real Cloud environment, you may need your own Role and RoleBinding, in use by your chosen ServiceAccount to use with `tkn-run`, that has additional permissions, to get/create/list Kubernetes deployments/services.
 Hint, the API group for services is simply ""
 - `./tkn-run.sh https://github.com/a-roberts/catapp.git docker.io/<your docker registry>/catapp http://catapp:30300`
+- Hopefully everything built, deployed and was pushed!
+You can port-forward or proxy to get to the app now, or you could do a `docker run` referring to your newly built image